fariborzaref/Panel_Causal/README.md

 ### Interpretation Framework
 > “Causality is structure plus counterfactual.
-> In panel data, each country is both its own control and its own history.” — Dr. Fariborz Aref
+> In panel data, each country is both its own control and its own history.”

 ---